DeanFac/facultyhandbook/README.md

 ```git commit -m "Update content"```

 ```git push```
+---

+# Pushing the content to your own fachandbook repository

 > [!NOTE]
 > Note that, the repository is now in your local computer, you cannot push it back to